loscrossos/helper_comfyUI_accel/README.md

 ```
 .\python_embeded\python.exe -m pip show torch
 ```
 the line with the version should have the value "+cu12x".
-It does not matter if its 2.7.0 or 2.7.1 or other values.

 e.g.